Sunday, August 7, 2011

 You will need a large bucket.
 This recipe makes 10 litres, so you need a bucket that will hold that much and some, so you have room to stir vigorously.
 You will also need a large pot for the stovetop and something that measures 1/2 cup.

 1 cup of grated soap or store bought Ivory soap flakes (also hard to find).

 1/2 cup washing soda or not quite 1/8 cup of pool ph adjusting soda

 1/2 cup Borax

 Bring a quart of water to boil on the stove in a large pot.
 Add all ingredients except the Dawn, slowly while stirring well.
 Stir in the boiling water until very well dissolved.
 Pour into bucket.

 Add enough water to bring the amount up to 10 litres and stir vigorously until well blended.
 Let sit overnight.
 This should be a gel by the next day.
 Add 1/4 cup Dawn dishwashing liquid and stir vigorously.
 If you add the Dawn with the rest of the ingredients, it stops it from gelling as much as it should.
 Add fragrance oil at this time.
 Pour into usable size containers.
 Shake before using.
 Add 1/4 - 1/2 cup of this to a laundry load, depending on size of load.

 It was quick, easy and cheap to make!
 I will find out very soon how well it works.

-Posted by Providence Acres Farm at 11:43 AM
+Posted by Sheryl at Providence Acres at 11:43 AM